ACE RMO Match Algorithm

 After all the matches possible have been made when considering the first preferences of each graduate, the next pass of the algorithm considers the graduates' second preference and later passes down to their lower preferences (third, fourth etc.).

-Please note that the employers will review and assess all the applications that they receive, however they might only rank applicants who they think are suitable to work in their region.
+who they think are suitable to work in their region.
 This means that even if you have preferred a employer, they might not rank you.
 This is a very important information to remember when you get you match results.

 Once all Category 1 applicants have been considered, should positions still be available, unmatched Category 1 applicants will be contacted by ACE and given the opportunity to extend their employer preference list to include additional employers.